nielsenjared/nielsenjared.github.io/content/blog/big-o-quadratic-time-complexity/index.md

 ## Quick Refresher

-In the first part of this series, we looked at constant and linear time complexity, or O(1) and O(n).
+In the first twp parts of this series, we looked at constant and linear time complexity, or O(1) and O(n).
 If you’re just joining us, you will want to start with that article, [What is Big O Notation?](https://jarednielsen.com/big-o-notation/)

 ### What is Big O?

 Big O notation is a system for measuring the rate of growth of an algorithm.
 Big O notation mathematically describes the complexity of an algorithm in terms of time and space.
 We don’t measure the speed of an algorithm in seconds (or minutes!).
 Instead, we measure the number of operations it takes to complete.

 The O is short for “Order of”.
 So, if we’re discussing an algorithm with O(n^2), we say its order of, or rate of growth, is n^2, or quadratic complexity.

 ### How Does Big O Work?

-Big O notation measures the worst-case scenario.
+Big O notation measures the _worst-case scenario_.

 Why?

 Because we don’t know what we don’t know.

-We need to know just how poorly our algorithm will perform so we can compare it to other solutions.
+We need to know just how poorly our algorithm will perform so we can evaluate other solutions.

 The worst-case scenario is also known as the “upper bound”.
+When we say "upper bound", we mean the maximum number of operations performed by an algorithm.

 Remember this table?